Gigaspaces/docker/insightedge/README.md

 The InsightEdge platform provides extreme performance with ultra-low latency, high-throughput transactions and stream processing, due to the co-location of applications and analytics.
 All of this functionality is available in a cloud-native, infrastructure-agnostic deployment for hybrid cloud and on-premises environments.

+Insightedge provides the following advantages:

+- Enables your complete app to run in its entirety on a single platform, with all the tiers collapsed into one container.
+- Gives you fast data access by storing ALL your data in-memory, and ensures high availability using in-memory backup within each container.
+- Scales your app automatically and on demand.

 To learn more about GigaSpaces products, visit the [website](https://www.gigaspaces.com).

 ***